palas/haskell-lmdb-mock/README.md

+(NOTE: This project is no longer maintained here, since I'm not using Haskell much any more.)

 haskell-lmdb
 ============

 Bindings to LMDB from Haskell.
 This will be released as just the `lmdb` package on hackage, since the Haskell aspect is implicit.
 To install haskell-lmdb, you'll need to first install the lmdb development files (e.g. `sudo apt-get install liblmdb-dev` works in at least my 14.04 version of Ubuntu).

 These bindings are developed against LMDB 0.9.10.
 If LMDB is updated in a significant way that e.g. adds new features or relaxes old constraints, and it isn't clear that I've already noticed, please file an issue report!

 # Lightning MDB